YamamotoLabUCSF/Genotypes/README.md

 >(see 'Input notes' for details).

 For further usage details, please refer to the following manuscript:
->*Ehmsen, Knuesel, Stenglein, Martinez, Asahina, Aridomi, DeRisi, Yamamoto (2019)*
+>*Ehmsen, Knuesel, Martinez, Asahina, Aridomi, Yamamoto (2019)*

 Please cite usage as:
 >ImputedGenotypes.py
->*Ehmsen, Knuesel, Stenglein, Martinez, Asahina, Aridomi, DeRisi, Yamamoto (2019)*
+>*Ehmsen, Knuesel, Martinez, Asahina, Aridomi, Yamamoto (2019)*

 ## Operation notes
 *What does this script do?*

- 1. **classify & count reads:** counts unique read types per well (*i.e.*, sample); fastq file name provides the sample name
+ 1. **classify & count reads:** counts unique read types per well (*i.e.*, sample ID); fastq file name provides the sample name

- 2. **identify top 10 reads** per well (in terms of read abundance); calculates representation among reads within the well at four levels:
+ 2. **identify top 10 reads** per sample ID (in terms of read abundance); calculates representation among reads within the well at four levels:

    * raw frequency (% read type in question, relative to total reads)
    * percentile (% of other read types that fall below the frequency of the read type in question)
-   * adjusted frequency @ 1% (% read type in question, relative to reads that occur at >1% frequency)
+   * adjusted frequency @ 1% (% read type in question, relative to reads that occur at >1% total frequency)
-   * adjusted frequency @ 10% (% read type in question, relative to reads that occur at >10% frequency)
+   * adjusted frequency @ 10% (% read type in question, relative to reads that occur at >10% total frequency)

  3. **align to reference database:** aligns top 10 reads to reference database using BLASTN